 4. Establishing clear and committed leadership

-5. Educating the workforce to thrive with the tools and care delivery models of the future
+5. Educating the healthcare workforce to thrive with the tools and care delivery models of the future

 While the introduction of new technologies is expected to play a key part in solving many of the problems we face today, it is also likely to produce some challenging consequences, including a clash with outdated regulations, provider resistance and reluctance to change, as well as the feared loss of empathy in patient care.